ilg-deprecated/xpack.github.io-source/pages/develop/js-style-guide.md

 ### Case, naming, etc

-- use **lowerCamelCase** for multiword identifiers when they refer to objects, functions, methods, properties, or anything not specified in this section
+- use `lowerCamelCase` for multi-word identifiers when they refer to objects, functions, methods, properties, or anything not specified in this section
-- use **UpperCamelCase** for class names (things that you'd pass to "new")
+- use `UpperCamelCase` for class names (things that you'd pass to "new")
-- use **all-lower-hyphen-css-case** for multiword filenames and config keys
+- use `all-lower-hyphen-css-case` for multi-word filenames and config keys
 - use named functions, they make stack traces easier to follow
-- use **CAPS\_SNAKE\_CASE** for constants, things that should never change and are rarely used
+- use `CAPS_SNAKE_CASE` for constants, things that should never change and are rarely used

 ### null, undefined, false